Strategic guidelines, risks, and mitigation actions

 Main mitigation actions

-• Spatial development to protect flows (M&A, consolidations, tenders)
+• Spatial development to protect flows on existing and development facilities (M&A, consolidations, tenders not only in historical local areas)

 • Drive for sorted waste collection with extension of the point-based pricing model